 The grim warrior makes for one of the most interesting, and most misunderstood, characters in the Scales over Sangrithar trilogy.
 I’ll fill you in on his background with short, bullet style comments, while trying to avoid too many spoilers.

-– His father was Aeris, King of Dol Melerith, and prince of the Aerie, where the winged Mist Elves lived in the Elder Days.
-Emerre was born without wings, like his mother, much to Aeris’s dissatisfaction.
+– His father was Aeris, King of Dol Melerith, and Prince of the Aerie, where the winged Mist Elves lived in the Elder Days.
+Emerre took after his mother Ilnaya, who descended from the Sea Elves, and was born without wings, which became a bone of contention between him and Aeris.

 – Half-brother to Maelryn the Vizier.
 They had different fathers.

-– Spent his first nine centuries at Pel Aesylle.
+– Spent his first nine centuries living with Kandol Elf Lord at Pel Aesylle.

-– Moved east with parents when Dol Melerith was established in the Dael Shaelyn.
-He lived in the Grove of Stars for the next nine centuries.
+– Nine centuries into the Age of Mankind, Emerre moved east with his parents and Maelryn when the established the Elven settlement of Dol Melerith deep in the heart of the Dael Shaelyn.
+Emerre lived in Dol Melerith, also known as the Grove of Stars, for the next nine centuries.

-– Served the Pearl Throne well and faithfully until Korak’s invasion seven hundred years after the time of Thar.
-When Averanda was slain, Emerre took accountability to an extreme and hid in the dungeons of Gloryngael for the next thirty-seven hundred years.
-I’d say that’s cruel and unusual by any standard, but it’s hard to appeal when the sentence is self-imposed.
+– Emerre served the Pearl Throne well and faithfully until Korak’s invasion seven hundred years after the time of Thar.
+When Queen Avara was slain, Emerre took accountability to an extreme and moped in the dungeons of Gloryngael for the next thirty-seven hundred years wracked by guilt.
+I’d say that’s cruel and unusual punishment by any standard, but it’s hard to appeal your sentence when it’s self-imposed.

-– left the dungeons for wild, open spaces after the death of Darmyn the Righteous.
-Though stuck in the cellar, Emerre still kept his ear to the ground.
-While Darmyn ruled, he held hope that Sangrithar would find its way back to the glory days.
-Tardyn the Slayer’s ascension put a sharp end to Emerre’s slim hope.
-He decided enough was enough and took his leave of the capitol.
+– Though stuck in self-imposed exile in the Gloryngael’s dungeons, Emerre still kept his ear to the ground.
+While Darmyn the Righteous ruled, he held out hope that Sangrithar would return to its glory days, but Tardyn the Slayer’s ascension dashed Emerre’s slim hopes.
+With the Slayer on the Pearl Throne, Emerre took leave of the capitol and headed for the wild, open spaces of Fanar.
 He begged Maelryn to come with him, but the Vizier would not forsake Sangrithar or the brothers’ vow to Kandol.

-– Did Emerre leaving signify he’d come to terms with Avara’s death?
+– Did Emerre leaving the dungeons signify that he’d come to terms with his part in Avara’s death?
 No, unfortunately.
 Elven guilt can last an interminably long time.

 – Emerre made Dol Melerith his first stop after leaving Sangrithar.
-After thousands of years, he thought he’d say hello to dear old mom and dad.
+After thousands of years, he thought to say hello to dear old mom and dad.
 The mom part went well.
-Ilnaya was glad to have her son home again, but the dad part … well, that was another story.
-Emerre and Aeris had issues not easily worked out.
+Ilnaya was glad to have her son home again, but the dad part … well, that ‘s another story.
+The issues between Emerre and Aeris were not easily worked out.

 – Emerre spent the next three centuries in the Shadowgrim battling Dark Ones.
-At first, he fought alone, until he met the one-armed warrior.
+At first, he fought alone.
+Eventually, he met and teamed up with a certain one-armed Elven warrior.
 Guess who?
 Yep, you got it.
 The one who couldn’t be named.
-I hope you guessed right.
+You should have guessed right on this one.
 I mean, come on.
-There aren’t that many one-armed Elven warriors out there, are there?
+How many one-armed Elven warriors entered into The Tale of Ages?

-– With someone to guard his back, Emerre put a big dent in the Shadow Lord’s hordes.
+– With someone guarding his back, Emerre put a big dent in the Shadow Lord’s hordes.
 His biggest victory though, came not against Dark Ones, but against the web of lies in the capitol.
-With his one-armed friend’s help, he learned the horrible truth.
+From his one-armed friend, he learned the horrible truth.

-– Emerre returned to the capitol, worried it would fall to shadow.
+– Emerre returned to the capitol, worried that it would fall to shadow.
 He had great intentions, but no one would listen to him.
 After centuries as the Gloryngael Ghoul, his credibility was shot to hell.
-Emerre’s maddening silence concerning his time away from the capitol only made matters worse.
+Emerre remained maddeningly silent about his centuries away from the capitol, which only made matters worse.

-– When the God-Emperor ordered Maelryn into exile with Hali, Emerre saw no choice but to ta along.
-He had nothing to offer in the way of explanation that anyone would believe (based on past experience), so he offered none.
-That close-tongued approach didn’t exactly endear him to Hali and the others.
+– When the God-Emperor ordered Maelryn into exile with Hali, Emerre saw no choice but to tag along.
+He had nothing to offer in the way of explanation that anyone would believe, so he offered none.
+That close-tongued approach didn’t exactly endear him to Hali.
 Silent tends to breed suspicion, not trust.

 – The quest took the company to Pel Aesylle, where Emerre reunited with Kandol.
 The grim warrior took a chance and opened up to Kandol while Hali spent the weekend in Ardilun.
-Despite Emerre’s conviction, Kandol wouldn’t listen.
+Despite Emerre’s conviction, Kandol wouldn’t listen to what Emerre told him.
 He thought Emerre truthful, but a victim of the Dark Lord’s lies.
-Years later, Kandol told me he’d made a huge mistake with Emerre, one he’d take back if he could have.
+Years later, Kandol told me he made a huge mistake with Emerre, one he would take back if he could have.
 For all his power and all his wisdom, Kandol was not infallible.

 – Emerre’s narrative continues in the Scales Over Sangrithar trilogy.
-In Volume 2, he pays a visit to Dol Melerith.
-Let’s just say the family reunion is … emotionally charged.
-In Volume 3, the secrets Emerre has been carrying come out, leading to an explosive showdown.
+In Volume 2, he pays a visit to Dol Melerith and has an emotionally charged family reunion.
+In Volume 3, the Emerre’s secrets are exposed, leading to an explosive showdown.

 – There’s another chapter to Emerre’s story, one covering the events after Hali’s confrontation with the God-Emperor.
-I’ll save those for later.
+I’ll save that for later.